philc/book-notes/business/founders - jimmy soni.md

   office suites at 394 University Avenue in Palo Alto."
 * The opinion Confinity developed about the value of PR: "It was much more important for recruiting and for perception among investors than it is about actual product adoption."
-* On choosing a catchy name: "If people don't konw how to say something, or if they are fearful of saying it incorrectly, they will do anything to avoid saying it.
+* On choosing a catchy name: "If people don't know how to say something, or if they are fearful of saying it incorrectly, they will do anything to avoid saying it.
 Embarrassment is a very strong emotion."
 * Levchin on pitching your startup against Google: "To win, you need to tell a story about cogs.
 At